Troll Tales: Snapper

 Voiced by Kathleen Barr.
 Snapper is a rather scrawny, barefoot, troll child from a forest filled of magic creatures.

 He is generally pretty disliked by just about everyone in the forest due to the constant pranks he plays on anyone he comes across.
 He is very cunning (although he might seem dumb, as he cannot even count to two!).
 He is also a master at every kind of music instrument he learns the basics off (He learned to play violin like a pro just like "Snap!"), but favours the flute.
 While he generally doesn't care about the consequences of his actions, he often resolves bad situations he played a part in instigating.
 He has a little troll named Willy Wee living in his hat.
 He has a really big ego.
 Unlike the other trolls, Snapper goes barefoot.

 Tumbler

 Voiced by Cathy Weseluck.
 Tumbler is a fat little troll child.
 He is rather dull and mostly just tags along with Snapper, agrees with him, when he compliments himself, and takes part in his pranks.
 He is rather shy.

 Willy Wee

 Willy Wee is a naked nano-troll (a tiny troll).
 He doesn't like any of the creatures in the forest that much, except Snapper, Sun-Eye, Tim, and Huldra.

-Sun Eye

-A boy who thinks he's a troll.

 Supporting characters

-Gecko

-Gecko is a big-eyed troll with tamed crows called, Jeremy, Pascal, and many more.